 - our findings

-- gender distribution at senior levels
+- gender distribution and pay gap at senior levels

 Annual Report and Accounts

 This document covers public benefit statement; details of Directors and advisers; principal activities; total staff pay; Executive Directors pay (by band); highest paid Director; acquisitions and disposals; key accounting policies; Directors' interests (if any) in contracts.

 If you require a copy of a previous year's UCAS Annual Report, please send your request to firstname.lastname@example.org.

 Articles of Association